lunacookies/blog/content/methods.md

 date: 2023-04-24
 ---

-Sorry you had to read that.
+Sorry you had to read that “joke”.

 I’d been working on this article on and off for around a month or so